Relabeling Minimal Training Subset to Flip a Prediction: Introduction

-The interpretability of machine learning systems is a crucial research area as it aids in understanding model behavior, facilitating debugging, and enhancing performance \citep{adebayo2020debugging, han2020explaining,pezeshkpour-etal-2022-combining,teso2021interactive, marx2019disentangling}.
-A common approach involves analyzing the model's predictions by tracing back to the training data \citep{hampel1974influence,cook1980characterizations,cook}.
-Particularly, when a machine learning model produces an undesirable result, users might be interested in identifying the training points that could change this outcome.
-In this paper, we study the question (visualized in Figure \ref{fig:main}): \textit{Given a test point $x_t$ and its associated predicted label $\hat{y}_t$ by a model, how can we find the minimal training subset $\mathcal{S}_t$, if relabeled before training, would lead to an different prediction?}
+In this paper, we study the question (visualized in Figure \ref{fig:main}): \textit{Given a test point $x_t$ and its associated predicted label $\hat{y}_t$ by a model, how can we find the minimal training subset $\mathcal{S}_t$, if relabeled before training, would lead to a different prediction?} \footnote{We provide a way to investigate the training points instead of retraining the model.}

 Identifying $\mathcal{S}_t$ by enumerating all possible subsets of training examples, re-training under each, and then observing the resultant prediction would be inefficient and impractical.
-We thus introduce an algorithm for finding such sets efficiently using extended \emph{influence functions}, which allow us to approximate changes in predictions expected as a result of relabeling subsets of training data \cite{koh2019accuracy, flip, kong2021resolving}.
+We thus introduce an algorithm for finding such sets efficiently using the extended \emph{influence function}, which allow us to approximate changes in predictions expected as a result of relabeling subsets of training data \cite{koh2019accuracy, flip, kong2021resolving}.

 The identified subset $\mathcal{S}_t$ can be harnessed for a variety of downstream applications.
-Firstly, we discover that $|\mathcal{S}_t|$ can be less than 1\%, suggesting that relabeling a small fraction of the training data can markedly influence the test prediction.
+Firstly, we discover that $|\mathcal{S}_t|$ can be less than 2\% of the total number of training points, suggesting that relabeling a small fraction of the training data can markedly influence the test prediction.
 Secondly, we observe a correlation between $|\mathcal{S}_t|$ and the noise ratio in the training set.
 As the noise ratio increases from 0 to 0.5, $|\mathcal{S}_t|$ tends to decrease obviously.
-Thirdly, we find that $|\mathcal{S}_t|$ can be small when the model is high confident in a test prediction, so $|\mathcal{S}_t|$ serve as a measure of robustness that complements to the predicted probability.
-Lastly, our approach can light on biased determinations result from group attribution bias.
-We demonstrate that when such bias exists in the training set, the corresponding $\mathcal{S}_t$ will significantly overlap with the biased training data.
+Thirdly, we find that $|\mathcal{S}_t|$ can be small when the model is highly confident in a test prediction, so $|\mathcal{S}_t|$ serves as a measure of robustness that complements to the predicted probability.
+Lastly, our approach can shed light on points containing group attribution bias that caused biased determinations.
+We demonstrate that when such bias exists in the training set, the corresponding $\mathcal{S}_t$ will significantly overlap with the biased training set.